zerotunnelexception/cathook/README.md

 * Anti Backstab with option to use "No" voice command when spy tries to backstab you
 * Extremely customizable spam (you can make spam lines that'll include name of random dead enemy pyro or sniper)
 * Follow Bots
-* Navparser Bots (Walkbots that can walk on any map without manual configuration)
+* Navparser Bots (Walkbots that can walk on any map without manual configuration using tf2 official navmesh system)
 * Working crit hack (Editors note: Not fully working on all weapons)
 * Backtrack
 * Automatic matchmaking